mylittletony/mylittletony.github.io/_posts/2015-07-31-integrating-ruckus.markdown

 Then assign your boxes to the right zone.

-This way don't have to change anything in the ZD.
+This way you don't have to change anything in the ZD.